Punta Alta, Argentina Hero Image

 Coworking Bahía Blanca (Nearby)$60While technically in Bahía Blanca, it's the closest established coworking space to Punta Alta (approx. 30km).
 Offers a more professional setting with various amenities, suitable for digital nomads needing reliable infrastructure.

 Planning to live in Punta Alta long-term?
-Argentina Digital Nomad Visa lets remote workers live legally in Argentina.
+Argentina Digital Nomad Visa lets remote workers live legally.

 View full requirements →